Anti-Revolutionary Party: 1879–1917

-In 1879 thirteen anti-revolutionaries were among the hundred members of the House of Representatives, although not all were members of the ARP.
-During the period 1879–1883 their numbers grew slowly, peaking at 19.
+In 1879, thirteen anti-revolutionaries were among the hundred members of the House of Representatives, although not all were members of the ARP.
+During the period between 1879 and 1883, their numbers grew slowly, peaking at 19.
 After the 1884 election they had 21 members of parliament.
 In 1886 they won their first seat in the Senate.

-In the 1888 election the ARP won 31.4% of the vote and 27 seats.
-A confessional cabinet was formed led by the anti-revolutionary Æneas Baron Mackay: it combined anti-revolutionary and Catholic ministers, joined by two conservative independents.
+In the 1888 election, the ARP won 31.4% of the vote and 27 seats.
+A confessional cabinet was formed led by the anti-revolutionary Aeneas Mackay Jr.: it combined anti-revolutionary and Catholic ministers, joined by two conservative independents.
 Because the liberals still controlled the Senate, many of the cabinet's proposals met resistance there and the cabinet fell before the end of its four-year term.

-In the 1891 election the ARP lost 2% of its votes, but six of its seats.
+In the 1891 election, the ARP lost 2% of its votes, but six of its seats.
 The confessional parties also lost their majority.
 A liberal cabinet, led by Van Tienhoven was formed.
 It proposed drastic changes to the census, which would result practically in universal male suffrage, proposed by minister Tak.
 The ARP was divided on the issue: Kuyper and a majority of the parliamentary party voted in favour of the law, while Alexander de Savornin Lohman vehemently opposed it.
 Kuyper had tactical reasons to support enlarged franchise – the 'kleine luyden' (middle class) who would be allowed to vote often supported the ARP.
 De Savorin-Lohman opposed the law because it would imply some form of popular sovereignty instead of divine sovereignty.
-In 1894 this resulted in a split between the ARP and the group around De Savorin-Lohman.
+In 1894, this resulted in a split between the ARP and the group around De Savorin-Lohman.
 Party discipline also played a role in the conflict between Kuyper and De Savorin-Lohman: Kuyper, the party leader, favoured strong party discipline, while De Savorin Lohman opposed strong parties.
 The split results in the foundation of the Free Anti Revolutionary Party in 1898, which would become the Christian Historical Union in 1904.
 With De Savorin-Lohman a group of prominent party politicians left the party, including many of its aristocratic members (who like De Savorin-Lohman have double names).
 The CHU continued its opposition against universal suffrage and was more anti-papist than the ARP.

-In the 1894 election the ARP lost almost half of its vote and six of its twenty-one seats.
+In the 1894 election, the ARP lost almost half of its vote and six of its twenty-one seats.
 The Catholics broke their alliance with the ARP and supported a conservative cabinet.
-In the 1897 election the ARP won back some ground: it was supported by 26% of the electorate and won seventeen seats.
+In the 1897 election, the ARP won back some ground: it was supported by 26% of the electorate and won seventeen seats.
 The group around De Savorin Lohman, won 11% of the vote and six seats.
 A liberal cabinet was formed and the ARP was confined to opposition.